Honey: Adulteration

-Honey is sometimes adulterated by the addition of other sugars, syrups, or compounds to change its flavor or viscosity, reduce cost, or increase the fructose content to inhibit crystallization.
-Honey has been adulterated since ancient times, when honey was sometimes blended with plant syrups such as maple, birch, or sorghum and sold to customers as pure honey.
-Sometimes crystallized honey was mixed with flour or other fillers, hiding the adulteration from buyers until the honey was liquefied.
-In modern times, the most common adulterant became clear, almost-flavorless corn syrup; the adulterated mixture can be very difficult to distinguish from pure honey.
+Honey is sometimes adulterated by the addition of other sugars, syrups or compounds.
+This may be done to alter flavour or viscosity, reduce production costs, or increase fructose content, which can inhibit crystallization.

+Adulteration of honey has been documented since ancient times.
+Historical sources describe honey being blended with plant syrups such as maple, birch or sorghum syrup and sold as pure honey.
+In some cases, crystallized honey was mixed with flour or other fillers.
+This practice could conceal adulteration until the honey was heated and liquefied.

+In more recent times, clear, nearly flavourless corn syrup has become the most common adulterant.
+Honey adulterated with corn syrup can be difficult to distinguish from unadulterated honey.

-According to the Codex Alimentarius of the United Nations, any product labeled as "honey" or "pure honey" must not be adulterated, although labeling laws differ between countries.
-In the United States, according to the National Honey Board, "Ensuring honey authenticity is one of the great challenges facing the honey industry today.
-Over the past half century, a number of honey testing methods have been developed to detect food fraud.
-To date, there is no single universal analytical method available which is capable of detecting all types of adulteration with adequate sensitivity."
+According to the Codex Alimentarius of the United Nations, products labelled as “honey” or “pure honey” must not be adulterated.
+Honey labelling requirements, however, vary between countries.

+In the United States, the National Honey Board identifies honey authenticity as a major challenge for the honey industry.
+Over the past half century, a range of analytical methods has been developed to detect food fraud.
+The National Honey Board notes that no single universal method is currently capable of detecting all forms of honey adulteration with adequate sensitivity.

-Isotope ratio mass spectrometry can be used to detect addition of corn syrup and cane sugar by the carbon isotopic signature.
-Addition of sugars originating from corn or sugar cane (C4 plants, unlike the plants used by bees, and also sugar beet, which are predominantly C3 plants) skews the isotopic ratio of sugars present in honey, but does not influence the isotopic ratio of proteins.
-In an unadulterated honey, the carbon isotopic ratios of sugars and proteins should match.
-Levels as low as 7% of addition can be detected.
+One technique used to detect adulteration is Isotope ratio mass spectrometry.
+This method can identify the addition of cane sugar or corn syrup by analysing carbon isotopic signatures.
+Corn and sugar cane are C4 plants, whereas the plants used by bees to produce honey, as well as sugar beet, are predominantly C3 plants.
+Sugars derived from C4 plants alter the isotopic ratio of sugars in honey but do not affect the isotopic ratio of proteins.
+In unadulterated honey, the carbon isotopic ratios of sugars and proteins are expected to match.
+Using this method, adulteration levels as low as seven per cent can be detected.